 One interesting approach is the one taken by women’s activewear company, Lululemon.
 Their culture deck is a single page, but packed edge to edge with philosophies, phrases, and ideas that sum up what the company is all about.

 While any one of these phrases in isolation may not express a company’s values very well, taken together, you can see the picture of a positive, athletic, idealistic group of people.
-Even the design contributes to the idea of a dynamic company culture that cares about creativity and an out-of-the-box approach to work.
+Even the design contributes to the idea of a great company culture that cares about creativity and an out-of-the-box approach to work.

 When including your company’s values in your culture deck, think about what a thriving company looks like to you.
 How do you hope your employees see and treat one another?
 If your concept is nebulous at first, don’t be afraid to include charts, images, and quotes that express the idea for you.